Content marketing is helping e-commerce brands like never before.

 In the past, content marketing used to be all about:

 - Keeping a consistent weekly publishing schedule

-- Hiring cheap writers or interns to produce content
+- Hiring quality agencies like our to produce the content

 - Repurposing a topic that someone else had already written about

-- Sharing blog posts with followers on Facebook and Twitter
+- Sharing blog posts with followers on LinkedIn, Facebook and Twitter

 - Trying to get people to sign up for a blog updates email list

-The best and most innovative ecommerce brands are starting to recognize this, and they’ve already started making changes to their strategy and how they think about and approach content.
+The best and most innovative e-commerce brands are starting to recognize that this isn’t enough.
+And they’ve already started making changes to their strategy and how they think about and approach content.